Mark-Joy/synesthesia-SublimeText-dariusf/README.md

 }
 ```

-- All fields are optional, including `colour`.
+- All fields are optional, including `color`.
-- `background` controls the background colour of highlighted keywords.
-It's used the same way `colour` is.
+- `background` controls the background color of highlighted keywords.
+It's used the same way `color` is.
 - `whole-word` will make sure only whole occurrences of keywords are matched.
-If set to true, the 'java' in 'javascript' won't be coloured.
+If set to true, the 'java' in 'javascript' won't be colored.

 ### Keywords